-This is the latest electronically available version of the National Energy Retail Rules as at 2 February 2017.
+This is the latest electronically available version of the National Energy Retail Rules as at 1 December 2017.

-This consolidated version of the National Energy Retail Rules was last updated on 2 February 2017 as a result of the commencement of the following amendments:
+This consolidated version of the National Energy Retail Rules was last updated on 1 December 2017 as a result of the commencement of the following amendments:

-National Energy Retail Amendment (Improving the accuracy of customer transfers) Rule 2017 No. 1
+Schedules 1 and 2 of National Energy Retail Amendment (Expanding competition in metering and related services) Rule 2015 No. 1